Xuanwu (god): Worship in Indonesia

 In Indonesia, almost every Taoist temple provides an altar for Xuantian Shangdi.
 The story states that the first temple that worshiped him was a temple at Welahan Town, Jepara, Central Java.
 And the temples that were built in honor of him are the temples at Gerajen and Bugangan, Semarang City, Central Java.
 His festival is celebrated annually every the 25th day, 2nd month, of Chinese calendar.
 The worshipers of Chen Fu Zhen Ren, especially at Tik Liong Tian Temple, Rogojampi, Banyuwangi Regency, East Java, believe that Xuantian Shangdi is their patron deity.
 That's why they put his altar at the right side of Chen Fu Zhen Ren's altar, in the middle room of the temple which is always reserved for the main deity.

 Worship in Thailand

 Xuanwu is known among the Thai people as Chao Pho Suea (Tiger God) or Tua Lao Yah (大老爷 "Big Deity") according by Teochew dialect.
-There are many shrines that worship him in the country and the most famous shrine is Bangkok's San Chao Pho Suea near Giant Swing and Sam Phraeng neighbourhood.
+There are many shrines that worship him in the country including Bangkok's San Chao Pho Suea near Giant Swing and Sam Phraeng neighbourhood.
 This shrine has been highly worshipped with both Thais and Chinese, especially in Chinese New Year's Day.